edgamat/edgamat.github.io/_posts/2025/08/2025-08-31-A-Simple-Messaging-Library-With-Azure-Service-Bus.md

 }
 ```

-Our consumer class now has all the details of Azure Service Bus removed:
+Our consumer class now has all the details of Azure Service Bus removed.
+This makes them much easier
+to reason about and test.
+Each of these consumer classes implements a `ConsumeMessageAsync` method
+to process the message.
+The message is passed in as an object, serialized from the JSON payload.
+These
+consumer classes are created using a `Scoped` lifetime via the built-in dependency injection container.
+This means we can inject any service required to process a message, just as we would with an ASP.NET
+Core controller or endpoint.

 ```csharp
 public record MyMessage(int Batch, int Message);